 Rauschenbach: One of the big challenges we face with a number of deep-learning processes is that it is impossible to explain with absolute certainty just how they arrive at the results they do.
 By contrast, we understand very well how a statistically based predictive model, such as the similar days method, generates its results.
 A lot of AI is a bit like a black box: if the result isn't quite right, itłs very difficult to say what's gone wrong.
 That’s why "Explainable AI" (XAI) is such a big research topic right now.
 And it’s one we’re looking at very closely here, too.

 Prof. Dr.-Ing. habil.
-Thomas Rauschenbach is director of the Fraunhofer IOSB-AST and was the spokesman of the business unit Artificial Intelligence and Autonomous Systems in 2019/2020.
+Thomas Rauschenbach is director of the Fraunhofer IOSB-AST and was spokesperson of the business unit Artificial Intelligence and Autonomous Systems in 2019/2020.